 Just like the heart pumps blood to the body, injectors pump fuel to the engine.
 They do this by spraying a fine mist of fuel into the combustion chamber, where it’s ignited to create power.
-But turning fuel into a mist takes an immense amount of pressure — and often, a sub-par fuel isn’t up to the challenge.
+But turning fuel into a mist takes an immense amount of pressure — and often, a sub-par diesel fuel isn’t up to the challenge.

-Intense pressure means intense heat, which can break down a typical no. 2 diesel and leave harmful deposits on injectors.
+Intense pressure means intense heat, which can break down a typical no. 2 diesel and leave harmful DEPOSITS ON INJECTORS.
 This chemical breakdown is known as coking, and if left untended, it can manifest until deposits have completely plugged your injectors — requiring expensive repairs and downtime.

 An injection stabilizer helps to prevent coking and deposits.
 As a result, injectors remain clean and freely pumping — just like a healthy heart should.